lumiru/dev-dockerstack/dockers/apache2withphpfpm/README.md

 Apache2 mod rewrite is activate.

-Softwares is in default version of ubuntu 14.04 repositories.
+Softwares is in default version of debian 8 repositories.

 ==========